eddyboon/AdvancedAlgorithms/README.md

 ### Clean up

-If necessary, run `make clean` to clean-up the test executable
+If necessary, run `make clean` to clean-up the files the generated test files.